 How to clean a toaster oven

 If you have a toaster oven rather than a toaster, the process for cleaning a toaster oven and how to clean a toaster oven tray is similar.
-Just adapt these easy instructions from our experts.

 This article was originally published on May 13, 2021.